sebastiansauer/pradadata/README.md

 - `countries`: names of world countries, [csv](https://raw.githubusercontent.com/sebastiansauer/pradadata/master/data-raw/countries.csv)
 - `afd`: party platform of the AfD party as of 2016 ("Alternative fuer Deutschland"), [csv](https://raw.githubusercontent.com/sebastiansauer/pradadata/master/data-raw/afd.csv)
 - `afd_2022`: party platform of the AfD party as of 2022 ("Alternative fuer Deutschland"), [csv](https://raw.githubusercontent.com/sebastiansauer/pradadata/master/data-raw/afd_2022.csv)
+- `schimpfwoerter`:  List of profane words (Schimpfwörter) in German [csv](https://raw.githubusercontent.com/sebastiansauer/pradadata/master/data-raw/schimpfwoerter.csv)
+- `offensive`:  List of potentially offensive short texts in German [csv](https://raw.githubusercontent.com/sebastiansauer/pradadata/master/data-raw/offensive.csv)

-Notes that some (most) of these data sets were not published by the author of this package.
+Notes that some (most) of these data sets were *not* published by the author of this package.
 The original authors and the respective licences can be found in the desription of each data set.

 ## Installation